For medical emergencies, please call 000 for Ambulance assistance.

 If your health issue is not an emergency, you may receive treatment at the Belconnen, Gungahlin or Inner North Walk-in Centres, or make an appointment with a GP at the Canberra After-Hours Locum Medical Service (CALMS).
 The contact details and locations of these services are described at the bottom of this page.

-The following conditions are in place in our Emergency Department from 12 August 2021 until further notice.
+The following conditions are in place in our Emergency Department:

-- ALL PEOPLE ENTERING CALVARY MUST WEAR A MASK AT ALL TIMES
+- ALL PEOPLE ENTERING CALVARY MUST WEAR A MASK AND ANY OTHER PERSONAL PROTECTIVE EQUIPMENT AS DIRECTED AT ALL TIMES

 We appreciate that medical problems and unexpected events occur anytime and it may not be possible for you to access your usual care and treatment.
 We are always happy to see and assist you in these stressful times.